Book a Call

 Though AI combs through mountains of data, it hasn’t lived a single day in the real world.
 It can’t attend an art exhibition, interpret local humour, or experience global events firsthand.
 This gap in genuine understanding becomes especially clear when evaluating witty references or subtle brand cues that rely on personal or cultural knowledge.

 Take humour as an example.
-Sarcasm, irony, wordplay—all these require more than just dictionary definitions to interpret.
+Sarcasm, irony, and wordplay all require more than just dictionary definitions to interpret.
 Without that deeper grasp, the AI’s verdict may be shallow or off the mark.

 4. Deficiency in creativity and original thought